InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 ![branch, commit, pull request, review](assets/img/branchCommitPullReview.png) The basic steps below can be thought of as branch, commit, pull request, and review.

-If you are unfamiliar with git or github, you can either:
-* follow the [technical instructions below](#technical-steps) (command line) or
-* use [Github's GUI-based application](https://desktop.github.com/) (its rather nice and makes everything easier for a beginner).

 1. [Create an issue] for each new idea, donut or pattern in the [patterns repository][patternsRepo].
 The issue should
   * contain the name of the pattern,